 Belum caves are located around 301 km from Bangalore & 365 km from Hyderabad.
 For people going from Hyderabad there are 2 possible routes to take:

-- If time is of constraint to you, it is advisable to take the shorter route through Kurnool.
+- If time is of constraint, it is advisable to take the shorter route through Kurnool.

-- But if you are more in the mood for a beautiful drive, I would suggest you make your way through Srisailam.
+- But if you are more in the mood for a beautiful and scenic drive, I would suggest you make your way via Srisailam.

-The caves are underground stretching for upto 3 kms but only 1.5kms of stretch is open for tourists as the rest is very low-roofed.
-Inside the caves is a network of underground tunnels glowing in the light of sodium vapour lamps along with ducts for fresh air.
+The caves are underground stretching for up to 3 km but just 1.5km of stretch is open for tourists as the rest is very low-roofed.
+Inside the caves is a network of underground tunnels glowing in the light of sodium vapor lamps along with ducts for fresh air.
 There is a water source at about 150ft below.
 It is said that these caves were formed by the constant flow of Underground River that eroded the soft limestone from rocks around.
 The stalactite and stalagmite formations and the cuts in stone made by water are just amazing to see.

-As you enter in the campus, the first thing you see is a huge Buddha statue on a lotus flower, reflecting the areas long association with Buddhism.
+As you enter the campus, a huge Buddha statue on a lotus flower greets you reflecting the areas long association with Buddhism.
 Apart from geological importance, there are indications that Jains and Buddhists monks occupied these caves centuries ago.
 Many Buddhists relics were found inside the caves.
 These relics are now housed at Ananthapur museum.
 The entrance to the caves is beautiful.
 You descend a small, steep staircase and reach an open space with some benches around.

-A few tips/ pointers if you plan to visit the place:
+A few tips/ pointers if you plan to visit:

-- It is super humid inside so I would recommend wearing breathable, comfortable clothing (preferrably cotton).
+- It is super humid inside so I would recommend wearing breathable, comfortable clothing (preferably cotton).

-- The only Resort around is APTDC Haritha, so if you plan on staying make sure to do reservations in advance.
+- The only resort around is APTDC Haritha, so if you plan on staying make sure to get reservations done in advance.

-With good lights, signs & security; it is becoming a popular tourist spot.
-You are sure to be left amazed by the powerful force of nature that could pierce through mighty rocks, leaving behind these sublime caves.
+You are sure to enjoy the drive and be amazed by the powerful force of nature that could pierce through mighty rocks, leaving behind these sublime caves.
 Nature sure can humble even the greatest of artists.